DosU13/ImageFilter/README.md

-I was learning about Graphics-Color matrices.
-So I made this project
+Last month I was interested about Graphics algorighms.
+So I made this project to learn about color matrices.
+[Here](https://docs.rainmeter.net/tips/colormatrix-guide/) is color matrices I used